A Generalized Construction of Calabi-Yau Models and Mirror Symmetry: The toric geometry of the ground state

 The vertices $\m_1,\m_2$ indeed belong to $(\pD^\star_{\cF_3})^\circ$, but $\m_3,\cdots,\m_6$ lie beyond the fractional vertices of $(\pD^\star_{\cF_3})^\circ$: they delimit the {\em\/extension\/}~\eqref{e:eXt}, with the quadrangular facet $\Q_1$ that lies in the $\n_1^\circ=(x,1{-}x,z)$ plane.
 Since $\n_1=[\n_1,\n_2]\cap[\n_1,\n_3]\cap[\n_1,\n_4]\cap[\n_1,\n_5]$, $\Q_1\subset\n_1^\circ$ is more precisely delimited by the \tP\ images of the edges adjacent to $\n_1$:

+Following through in this fashion, we obtain the Newton polytope depicted on the right-hand side of Figure~\ref{f:3F3}.

-With the standard ``$\geqslant-1$'' conditions in~\eqref{e:stdP}, the computations~\eqref{e:Q1edge} would have produced an empty set, since the standard polar operation~\eqref{e:stdP} fails to take into account the non-convexity of $\n_1$.
-We remedy this by ``flipping'' the defining inequalities in correlation with (non-)convexity: The extending facet $\Q_1$ may be defined by first rewriting the $\vev{n,u}\geqslant-1$ condition in~\eqref{e:stdP} as $(\vev{v,u}{+}1)\geqslant0$, and then flipping the sign of the left-hand side according to the (non-)convexity of $v$:
+This result can be further corroborated as follows: With the \eqref{e:stdP}-standard ``$\geqslant-1$'' conditions, the computations~\eqref{e:Q1edge} would have produced an empty set, since the standard polar operation~\eqref{e:stdP} obscures the non-convexity of $\n_1$.
+We may remedy this by ``flipping'' the defining inequalities in correlation with (non-)convexity: The extending facet $\Q_1$ may be defined by first rewriting the $\vev{\n,u}\geqslant-1$ condition in~\eqref{e:stdP} as $(\vev{\n,u}{+}1)\geqslant0$, and then flipping the sign of the left-hand side according to the (non-)convexity of $v$:

-Here $F=1$ indicates that the usual condition for the polar (``$\geqslant-1$'') is reversed---owing to the non-convexity of $\n_1$ itself; the first two conditions ($F=2$) are however flipped a second time (and so back to the original inequality) owing to the fact that the edges $[\n_1,\n_2]$ and $[\n_1,\n_3]$ are themselves non-convex.
+Here $F=1$ indicates that the usual condition for the polar (``$\geqslant-1$'') is reversed---owing to the non-convexity of $\n_1$ itself; the first two conditions ($F=2$) are however flipped a second time (and so back to the original inequality) owing to the fact that the edges $[\n_1,\n_2]$ and $[\n_1,\n_3]$ adjacent to $\n_1$ are also non-convex.
 In passing, $[\n_1,\n_2,\n_3]$ is the sub-polytope of the $\IP^2$-fiber in $\cF_m$.
-Proceeding in this way (step~3 of Construction~\ref{C:tP}) produces the complete
+Proceeding in this way (corroborating {\em\/Step~3\/} of Construction~\ref{C:tP}) produces the complete

-Newton polytope $\pD_{\cF_3}$ shown to the right in Figure~\ref{f:3F3}.
+Newton polytope $\pD_{\cF_3}$ shown to the right-hand side of Figure~\ref{f:3F3}.
 In particular, the facets $\Q_2,\Q_3$ are self-crossing, owing to the fact that $\n_2,\n_3\in\pD^\star_{\cF_3}$ are each adjacent to three convex and one non-convex edge.